 - The MIB may try to avoid or to limit what they will pay to you for some of your losses.
 Our job is to make sure that you are properly compensated.

 - It will inevitably take longer to settle than if the other driver were insured.
 The time limits allowed to the Motor Insurers’ Bureau are longer than in normal claims.

-If your claim is successful, then our fees (your legal costs) in acting for you are paid by the MIB in addition to your compensation.
+If your claim is successful, then the MIB will pay a contribution to your legal costs in acting for you in addition to your compensation.